tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 It was nothing but endless wilderness and a few small towns sprinkled in between.

-We had plans to meet up with some friends for dinner in Charlotte North Carolina, so we wanted to get through West Virginia asap.
+We had plans to meet up with some friends for dinner in Charlotte, North Carolina, so we wanted to get through West Virginia asap.
 We only made stops when we absolutely had to.

 We ended up stopping for gas at a pretty remote spot.